Eagle Slough Natural Area

 Return to Barton-Volkman intersection.
 Turn south (right) where Barton turns into Volkman (a confusing intersection because roads both west and south are Volkman).
 Follow Volkman to Baseline; turn left on Baseline; right on Old Petersburg, and back to Hornet's Nest.

 Drive up and down every little road in the area.
 It's great habitat: rolling hills and mature woodland.
-Then follow Boonville-New Harmony Road east across I-160 to Ayrshire Mine and make a day of it!
-(See Warrick County entries for other areas near Ayrshire Mine.)
+Then follow Boonville-New Harmony Road east across I-69 to the Bluegrass Fish and Wildlife Area and make a day of it!
+(See Warrick County entries for the Bluegrass FWA and other areas.)

 On the west side of St. Joe Avenue about a block south of Mill Road.
-Wooded areas include trails food for warblers.
+Wooded areas include trails to look for warblers during migration.
 Lake has trail around it for viewing waterfowl, especially in winter; however parts of the trail may be impassible in very wet weather.

 5301 Nurrenbern Road.
 Areas around and inside the park offer wetlands (especially in spring), lakes and ponds, woodland, and open fields.
 Good for ducks, woodland birds, and warblers in season.
 Take Broadway west to Red Bank Road.
 Turn left (south) onto Red Bank and follow it to its end at Nurrenbern Road.
 Turn right (west) onto Nurrenbern.
 Burdette Park is on the right at 5301 Nurrenbern Road.